rytrix/pwm-rust/README.md

 Custom title bar:
 https://github.com/emilk/egui/blob/master/examples/custom_window_frame/src/main.rs

-Compress saved file?

 testing for CLI

 CLI has problems with names with spaces (escape characters? quotes?)

 Problem with clipboard in the gui (sway/wlroots in arch specifically)

-importing csv freezes gui - probably worth using the same salt/hash for all the db entries
+?importing csv freezes gui - probably worth using the same salt/hash for all the db entries

+drag drop vaults